-Communication and bill payments can still be completed in the following ways:
+Communication and bill payments can now be made in-person as well as in the following ways:

 - Drive Up Drop off Box: for bill payments or written correspondence during normal or after business hours, located at our main office (1097 Lohmans Crossing).
 Red Box by curb or walk up drop off by front door.